pabloheigvd/MAC-projet/README.md

   to enable active polling on your bot.
 Don't forget to replace `<YOUR_TOKEN>` by your actual token

 ### Running your bot
-You can run the bot either in javascript:
+To run the bot in javascript:
 - In javascript (`/src/index.js`) run `npm start`
 This will make the bot run in active polling mode, which means the bot will